hichemhadhri/cs108/README.md

  1.import build
  2. npm install
  3. sbt -> fastLinkJS
+ 4. change the name of the second field in `snowpack.config.json` to "target/scala-2.13/`name_of_the_root_folder`-fastopt"
- 4. npx snowpack dev
+ 5. npx snowpack dev
- 5. cd backend_test
+ 6. cd backend_test
- 6. node app.js
+ 7. node app.js

  (step 5 and 6 to test regex feature)